Tommy Thigpen: Coaching career

 On February 15, 2009, Gene Chizik announced Thigpen had been hired as the safeties coach at Auburn University.
 He will split responsibilities coaching the Tigers secondary with Phillip Lolley who was promoted to cornerbacks coach.
-After three season coaching the safeties, Thigpen took over as linebackers coach for the 2012 season.
+After three seasons coaching the safeties, Thigpen took over as linebackers coach for the 2012 season.

 After Chizik was fired by Auburn following the 2012 season and Thigpen was not retained by new coach Gus Malzahn (who had previously worked alongside Thigpen under Chizik), he was hired to coach linebackers at the University of Tennessee for new head coach Butch Jones.

 Thigpen was a coach for Auburn when they won the 2011 BCS National Championship Game.

 Thigpen was named one of the nation's top 25 recruiters in 2007 and 2009 by Rivals.com and in 2011 by 247Sports.com, ESPN and Rivals.com.
 He was awarded the 2011 Scout.com/FOXSports.com SEC Conference Recruiter of the Year.
 In 2014, he was named Rivals.com National Recruiter of the Year for his work on the University of Tennessee class of 2014.

 He returned to Chapel Hill in 2018, when he was hired by head coach Larry Fedora to coach the linebackers.
 When Fedora was fired following the conclusion of the 2018 season, Thigpen was retained and elevated to co-defensive coordinator and inside linebackers coach by the returning Mack Brown, whom he had played under from 1989–1992.
 Thigpen's recruiting acumen and connection to Brown and the program were key reasons why he was retained by Brown after the coaching change.